kinna2515/rsschool-cv/cv.md

 ### About me
 ----

-I have worked as perfume and cosmetics consultant in the trading for more than 5 years and 2 years as HR manager in IT company.
-Tech sphere is interested me.
-Now, I make decision to change my area and try myself in Frontend development.
+After university, I worked as a perfume and cosmetics consultant in trade for over 5 years and as a HR manager in an IT company for 2 years.
+I am interested in the technology field, especially Frontend development.
+It is really close to me, because whatever I do, I immediately see the result.

-I am a really hard-working, multitasking and purposeful person, who is not afraid of difficulties.
-I like learning something new and seeking self-development.
+My soft skills are hard work, multitasking, curiosity and responsibility.
+I am a truly goal-oriented person who is not afraid of difficulties.
+My passion is to learn something new, solve complex problems and strive for self-development.

 ----

 ### Skills
 * HTML, CSS
 * JavaScript
+* TypeScript
+* Next.js
+* Git, Markdown
+* VSCode, Chrome Dev Tools, Terminal
+* webpack
 * Software testing
 * SQL
-* Git, Markdown
-* VSCode, Chrome Dev Tools, Terminal
 * HR-management
 * Recruitment